Carpinteria State Beach, Santa Barbara

 Puerto Rico is situated in the northeastern Caribbean and consists of an archipelago that includes the main island of Puerto Rico and a number of smaller islands.
 The climate here is classified as a tropical marine climate, with an average temperature of 82.4°F/ 28°C, throughout the year.
 Although it is a small island, the smallest island of the Greater Antilles, Puerto Rico provides superb natural surroundings, countless adventure experiences and many places of historical interest.

 Victoria is the second-smallest state of Australia.
-It borders with New South Wales to the north and Tasman Sea to the east.
+It faces New South Wales to the north and Tasman Sea to the east.
 The unique combination of spectacular coastline, pristine beaches, numerous national parks, dense forests and mountains attract visitors all year long and offer a plethora of activities to sport lovers.
-Melbourne, Victoria's capital and one of the most populous cities in Australia, lies on the Yarra River and around the shores of Port Phillip Bay.

-Salmon Hole is another great surfing spot in Yorke Peninsula, close to Innes National Park and the Marion Bay.
+Trespassers is another great surfing spot in Yorke Peninsula, close to Innes National Park and offshore east of the Marion Bay.
 Marion Bay is the doorstep to some of the best beaches in Australia that host a rich maritime history.